jenkinsci/artifact-manager-s3-plugin/README.md

 ![](images/validation-success.png)

 If you're using a non AWS S3 service, you will need to use a custom endpoint, use path style URLs and disable session tokens.
-We recommond you consult the documentation of the service for the requirements
+We recommend you consult the documentation of the service for the requirements

 ![](images/custom-s3-service-configuration.png)